-In addition to its academic programs, the Center gives its students several opportunities to develop global awareness and intercultural sensitivity during their undergraduate years.
-The Center helps to ensure a strong international dimension to the three traditional roles of a university: teaching, research, and public service.
-Specific projects supported by the Center include:
+In addition to its academic programs, the Center gives its students several opportunities to develop global awareness and intercultural sensitivity during their undergraduate years including internships and study abroad.

 Academic Advising.
 The Center employs an academic advisor to help students with selecting appropriate courses.
 The advisor also provides information on graduate study, internships, and career opportunities.

-Career Counseling.
 The Center works closely with the Office of Career Services to prepare students for internationally-focused careers in various fields.